 - Engaging users within your product so they continue to use it

 In short, onboarding is the first step in creating a positive customer experience and continuing the customer’s journey beyond the sale into the adoption and retention stages.
 When done well, your customers become loyal advocates more quickly, are more likely to contribute to your revenue growth, and less likely to churn.
 How well you onboard customers can set the tone for your entire relationship, so it’s important to do it well.

 Excellent onboarding takes that even further.
 Later, when your dashboard indicates that a user has been working with specific features, that will trigger additional communication about those features and how to get the most from them.
-Offering help when necessary and most relevant is also important.
+Offering help when necessary and relevant is also important.
 Consider activating an invitation to ask questions once users spend a certain amount of time on a specific page or task.
 The idea is to make this personalization as seamless as possible, reaching your customers when they need the communication the most and creating a streamlined, friction-free customer onboarding process.

 Successful onboarding continues even after the initial use, though.
-You want to stay in contact with your customers and give them reason to keep your product top-of-mind.
+You want to stay in contact with your customers and give them a reason to keep your product top-of-mind.
 A personalized approach to customer relationships that includes everything from handwritten thank-you notes to invitations to join a referral program can help maintain customer engagement and provide the personal touch that reduces friction.
-When you do, you’ll reduce churn by creating an experience that customers want to return to again.
+When you do, you’ll reduce churn by creating an experience that customers want to return to again and again.

 Want more?
 Check out our complete guide to customer onboarding for processes, strategies, tools, and more.